Beekeeper Learning Circles

 The second deviation was the Culminating event in November.
 My Partner Beth was injured and unable to make the event and it was close enough to the date of the learning circle that I was unable to cancel the food and room reservation.
 Therefore, I treated that time as an open house to get feedback from attendees about past and future learning circles.

 The third deviation was the lack of an administrative assistant.
 The Iowa Farmers Union thought I could use their staff, and it did not work out.
-I took on those duties at the budgeted rate as needed.
+I took on those duties as needed.

 Research results and discussion: